dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 - A differential-graded category
   - Need some homotopically rich framework, since in the original derived categories we produced complexes, and we were interested in quasi-isomorphisms and equivalences between these complexes, so not just any category will do.

 Can such a thing exist?
 The answer is no!
-In some sense, $D(\ZZ)$ is the best we can do -- in the world of derivedit is initial
+In some sense, $D(\ZZ)$ is the best we can do -- in the world of d.g. categories, $D(\ZZ)$ is characterized as an initial object